striderarun/parallel-execution-engine/README.md

 ------------
 Run `mvn clean install` from the root folder.

-Run the main method in `Client.java`
+Run the main method in `examples/Client.java`